ibm-cloud-docs/vpc/bs_snapshots_about.md

 When the snapshot copy in the remote region is stable, you can use and manage it independently from the parent volume or the original snapshot.

 The creation of the copy in the remote region takes time.
 The more capacity a volume has the longer it takes for the copy in the remote region to become stable.
-For example, the creation of a full snapshots of a 3 TB volume in a remote region can take up to 12.5 hours.
+For example, the creation of a full snapshot of a 3 TB volume in a remote region can take up to 12.5 hours.

 The first time that you create a cross-regional copy, that snapshot is a full copy of the parent volume's data.
 Subsequent copies can be incremental or full copies.
 Whether the remote copy is incremental depends on the immediately preceding snapshot in the chain.
 If the immediately preceding snapshot exists in the destination region, the copy can be incremental.
-If the immediately preceding snapshot does not exist, the copy must be full snapshot of the parent volume.
+If the immediately preceding snapshot does not exist, the copy must be a full snapshot of the parent volume.

 If the source snapshot is not encrypted with a customer key, the encryption of the copy remains provider-managed.

 If the source snapshot is protected by a customer-managed key, you must specify the customer-managed key that you want to use to encrypt the new copy.

+You can't create cross-regional copies of second-generation snapshots for volumes that are bigger than 10 TB.
+{: note}

 If you change the encryption type or the encryption key of the parent volume, the next remote copy must be a full copy of the parent snapshot, not an incremental copy.

 Only one copy of the snapshot can exist in each region.
 You can't create a copy in the local (source) region.
-{: restriction}
+{: important}

 Creating a cross-regional copy affects billing.
 You're charged for the data transfer and the storage consumption in the target region separately.